Church history can be a journey through doctrinal

 1817 - James Thompson began distributing Bibles throughout Latin America.

 1818 - Missionary work began in Madagascar with the reluctant approval of the king

-1819 - John Scudder, missionary physician, joined the Ceylon Mission.
+1819 - John Scudder, a missionary physician, joined the Ceylon Mission.
 Wesleyan

 Methodists started work in Madras, India.
-Reginald Heber wrote words to clssic missionary
+Reginald Heber wrote the words to the classic

 1820 - Hiram Bingham went to Hawaii (Sandwich Islands)

 missionary, sailed with 28 colleagues from Norfolk, VA to Sierra Leone.
 Protestant Episcopal